developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to provide a *Friendly Name* for a Custom Server via which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Server Custom*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.

-A *Friendly Name* is kept for each Custom Server used to acquire licenses and is used when later operating on such licenses to identify the Custom Server via which a license was acquired and hence via which it must be refreshed, returned, etc.  The *Friendly Name* is also used to identify a Custom Server to be deleted.
+A *Friendly Name* is kept for each Custom Server used to acquire licenses and is used when later operating on such licenses to identify the Custom Server through which a license was acquired and through which it must be refreshed, returned, etc. The *Friendly Name* also is used to identify a Custom Server to be deleted.

 ### Zebra Licensing Configuration - License Action Activate License Method From Local File Path and Name

 This Managed Configuration allows an Administrator using an EMM to provide the local path and file name of a license file in the device file system from a which a Zebra-issued license is activated on a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action** and the value ***From Local File*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method**.
 The Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class** MUST also be specified to identify the class of Server from which the license file was acquired, which could impact how it is processed.

 ### Zebra Licensing Configuration - License Action Activate License Method From Local File Source Server Class